Nichologeam/CUAP/README.md

 ### Casualties: Unknown/Scav Prototype Archipelago

 This mod is made for the 4.1 version of Casualties: Unknown, which can be downloaded from the game's [Itch page](https://orsonik.itch.io/scav-prototype).
 Make sure you download V4.1 and not V5PreTesting4.
-V5 will only get support when it exits testing.

 # **Setup Guide**
 1. Download BepInEx v5.4 from its [Github Page](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.23.4).